What is Emacs?

 Current Stable Version: 26.3 (2019-08-28).

-It has a wide variety of new features, including GTK+ toolkit support, improved mouse support, a new keyboard macro system, enhanced Unicode support, and drag and drop operations in X, as well as many new modes and packages, including graphics.
-GDB supports Python mode, Calc mathematical tool, and remote Tramp file editing system and user interface for enhanced Unicode support.
+It has a wide variety of new features, including GTK+ toolkit support, improved mouse support, a new keyboard macro system, enhanced Unicode support, and drag-and-drop operations in X, as well as many new modes and packages, including graphics.
+GDB supports Python mode, a Calc mathematical tool, a remote Tramp file editing system, and a user interface for enhanced Unicode support.

 Development resources are available through the CVS repository hosted at savannah.gnu.org.